-Unlocking Quantum's Potential: Rigetti's Bold Stock Market Leap - YaNoticias
+Unlocking Quantum's Potential: Rigetti's Bold Stock Market Leap - YANoticias

 - Rigetti Computing is entering the stock market, attracting tech enthusiasts and investors.

-- Its advancements in superconducting quantum processors promise to revolutionize various sectors.
+- Its advancements in superconducting quantum processors promise to revolutionise various sectors.

 - The public debut may inspire other quantum companies and inject new energy into the industry.